Adam Ant: Early musical career

 He renamed himself Adam Ant, choosing the name because "I really knew I wanted to be Adam, because Adam was the first man.
-Ant I chose because, if there's a nuclear explosion, the ants will survive".
-He formed his own band, the B-Sides, with Lester Square and Andy Warren.: 94 In 1977, together with drummer Paul Flanagan, they went on to form Adam and the Ants (initially named just "The Ants"), with the inaugural band meeting held in the audience at a Siouxsie and the Banshees performance at the Roxy Club in London's Covent Garden.
+Ant I chose because, if there's a nuclear explosion, the ants will survive."
+He formed his own band, the B-Sides, with Lester Square and Andy Warren.: 94 In 1977, together with drummer Paul Flanagan, they went on to form Adam and the Ants (initially named just "The Ants"), with the inaugural band meeting held in the audience at a Siouxsie and the Banshees performance at The Roxy in London's Covent Garden.

 Musical career

 1977–1982: Adam and the Ants

-Adam and the Ants started as part of the burgeoning punk rock movement.
-Ant later acted in Derek Jarman's seminal "punk" film Jubilee in 1977, as Adam and the Ants were beginning to gig around London with manager Jordan from the SEX Boutique on Kings Road.
+Adam and the Ants began performing around London while Ant acted in Derek Jarman's film Jubilee in 1977.
+They were initially managed by Jordan from the SEX boutique on Kings Road.
 His debut as a recording artist was the song "Deutscher Girls", which featured on the film's soundtrack, along with "Plastic Surgery" which was performed in the film.
-"Deutscher Girls"/"Plastic Surgery" was re-released as a single in 1982.
-The band toured extensively around the UK but proved to be unpopular with much of the British music press who disliked their fetishistic lyrics and imagery.
-Late 1979 saw the release of their début album Dirk Wears White Sox (1979, Do It Records), with Matthew Ashman on guitar, Andy Warren on bass and Dave Barbarossa on drums.
+In late 1979 they released their debut album Dirk Wears White Sox (1979, Do It Records) featuring Matthew Ashman on guitar, Andy Warren on bass and Dave Barbarossa on drums.

-Ant approached Malcolm McLaren (the manager of the Sex Pistols) and asked him to manage the band.
-McLaren subsequently took the rest of the Ants from the original group when he introduced the singer Annabella Lwin and began the process of honing Bow Wow Wow for chart success.
-Later Ant seemed to have reconciled with the fact.
-"I like to use the word 'mutiny'.
-My band was happy to go.
-Malcolm tried to see if I could fit into Bow Wow Wow, but I never could've or would've.
-I might have had a broken heart at the time, but Malcolm didn't leave me with nothing.
-He mentored me.
-He said: 'Look, what do you want?'
-I said: 'I wanna sell millions of records', and he said, 'Well, you're going the wrong way about it.
-This [debut album Dirk Wears White Sox] is the kind of esoteric stuff you do when you've done eight albums, you're living on a yacht, and you can do what you want'," he remembered later.